thesheps/thesheps.dev/content/post/mind-gardening.md

 <br/>

+Now none of this is new information.
+[Social and horticultural therapy](https://www.thrive.org.uk/how-we-help/what-we-do/social-therapeutic-horticulture) is a well-known approach for treating PTSD and dementia.
+It actively lowers stress and improves physical and mental well-being.
+During the lockdowns of 2020/21, my little garden became a refuge for my thoughts.
+I could look at my yard after an hour or two's graft and be filled with a sense of accomplishment.
+Of peace.

-But society has moved on.
+But the lockdowns have lifted once more.
+Society has moved on.
 Folks are getting back to offices and the world is returning to that same, pre-pandemic pace.

-And my garden is getting thick with weeds.
-The horsetail is showing and the dandelions are turning to clocks.
+But my garden is no longer thick with weeds.
+I've pulled up all the horsetail, and I won't let the dandelions turn to clocks again.